AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 `glEnable(GL_DEPTH_TEST);`

-Since we're using a depth buffer we also want to clear the depth buffer before each render iteration (otherwise dep)
+Since we're using a depth buffer we also want to clear the depth buffer before each render iteration (otherwise depth information of the previous frame stays in the buffer).
+Just like clearing the color buffer, we can clear the depth buffer by specifying the `DEPTH_BUFFER_BIT` bit in `glClear` function.

+`glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT);`

+Let's re-run our